• Skip to primary navigation

 • 140 g tiakarete mā (white chocolate)

-• ¼ C kirīmi (cream)
+• ¼ C (60 ml) kirīmi (cream)

 • ¼ C paramu tauraki-tio (freeze dried plums)

-• ½ tsp wanira (vanilla)
+• ½ teaspoon wanira (vanilla)

-• 1 tbsp puehu huka (icing sugar)
+• 1 tablespoon puehu huka (icing sugar)

 Swiss Meringue - Tāhungahunga Swiss (optional decoration)